What is a Pousada?

-They are usually small to medium-sized, giving an intimate, exclusive feel.
-They curate the best the region has to offer, from the location, service, tours and activities, food and wine.
-The perfect balance between past and present, old and new, quality and value.
+Pousadas are usually small to medium-sized, giving an intimate, exclusive feel.
+More than a bed to sleep, they curate the best the region has to offer.
+From the location, service, tours and activities, to the food and wine.
+Aiming for the perfect balance between past and present, old and new, quality and value.

-This wonderful concept emerged in the 1920s in Spain as a way to preserve important and historic buildings that would otherwise have deteriorated into ruin.
-By repurposing and converting these old buildings into hotels they are able to finance their preservation – and also share them with visitors from around the world.
+This wonderful concept emerged in the 1920s in Spain as a way to preserve important historic buildings that would otherwise have deteriorated into ruin.
+Specifically, by repurposing and converting them into hotels, they are able to finance their preservation, and also share them with visitors from around the world.

-It was formally set up in Portugal a short while later in the 1940s and in France in the 1950s.
-Over time, the concept has also evolved from preserving historic structures to include the preservation of local heritage, culture and environment.
+It was formally set up in Portugal in the 1940s and in France in the 1950s.
+Over time, the concept has evolved from preserving historic structures to include the preservation of local heritage, culture and environment.

 Portuguese pousadas were state-owned until 2003 when the Pestana hotel group bought the concession.
-Today, there are 34 pousadas across Portugal divided among four categories: historic, design, charm and nature.
+Today, there are 34 pousadas across Portugal divided into four categories: historic, design, charm and nature.

-You can find information about Portuguese pousadas on the Pestana website, as well as deals for the length of stay, early booking, half board, and seniors.
-The prices are better than one may expect, an affordable alternative to other hotels.
+You can find information about Portuguese pousadas on the Pestana website.
+Including different deals for the length of stay, early bookings, half board, and seniors.
+In fact, the prices are better than you might expect.

-Pousadas are dotted throughout the country, from the wine valleys of Porto in the north all the way down to the Algarve in the south.
-A road trip is one of the best ways to discover Portugal, as you can drive from Porto to Faro in just five hours, with much to see along the way.
+There are many different pousadas throughout the country, from the wine valleys of Porto in the north all the way down to the Algarve in the south.
+A road trip is one of the best ways to discover Portugal.
+You can drive from Porto to Faro in just five hours, with much to see along the way.

 Choosing a Pousada

 Luxury hotels come in all shapes and sizes, which can be a bit like comparing apples with oranges.
-Interestingly, there is no global standard for awarding stars.
-Most countries set their own guidelines based on things like room size, provision of 24-hour room service and business facilities.
+There is no global standard for awarding stars.
+Most countries set their own guidelines, based on things like room size, provision of 24-hour room service or business facilities.

-So I’ve come to find that the hotel chain and association are a far better and more useful differentiator.
-The Palacio de Estoi, for example, is both a Pousada and member of the Small Luxury Hotels of the World – both accreditations I look for when choosing a hotel.
-The Pousada Castelo de Estremoz is also one of the most luxurious in the group.
+As a result, I’ve come to find that hotel chains and associations are a far better and more useful differentiator than stars.
+The Palacio de Estoi, for example, is both a Pousada and member of the Small Luxury Hotels of the World – accreditations I look for when choosing a hotel.

-In France, the pousada equivalent is privately managed by Relais & Chateaux, (which if you’re a reader of my blog, you’ll know I swear by) as well as other independent companies.
-Of course, other European countries are also well-known for their centuries-old historic hotels.
-But their ownership and management structures are usually different, and not under a single group like in Portugal or Spain.
+In France, the pousada equivalent is privately managed by Relais & Chateaux, (which if you’re a reader of my blog, you’ll know I swear by) as well as a few other independent companies.
+Of course, many European countries are also well-known for their centuries-old historic hotels.
+But their ownership and management structures are usually different and not under a single group like in Portugal and Spain.

-It also depends on whether you are travelling for business or pleasure.
-Big hotel chains fit my business travel needs perfectly but don’t even come close when it’s for pleasure.
-The last thing I want when I travel to a new place is a replica of the place I’ve just left.
-I want to experience the country I’m visiting and immerse myself in the culture, heritage, landscape, architecture, and cuisine.
-This is exactly what a pousada stay is all about.
+The right hotel also depends on whether you are traveling for business or pleasure.
+Although big hotel chains fit my business travel needs perfectly, they don’t even come close when it’s for pleasure.
+When I travel to a new place, the last thing I want is a replica of the place I’ve just left.
+I travel to experience the country I’m visiting and to immerse myself.
+In the culture, heritage, landscape, architecture, and cuisine.
+That is exactly what a pousada stay is all about.